DaniSalam4eto/Unity-DontScreamAudioManager/README.md

 ## Dependencies
 - Unity 3D (compatible with Unity 20XX)
 - TextMeshPro (TMP) package for UI elements

+## License

+This project is licensed under the Creative Commons Attribution 4.0 International Public License.
+You are free to use, distribute, remix, adapt, and build upon this work, even commercially, as long as you credit the original creator.

 ## Credits
 This script was developed by [Daniel Chakarov/Sleeping Impulse].